collinscameron328/walkthru2/README.md

 # walkthru2

+## Introduction

-Test Repository for FASTAI course.
+This is a Test Repository for FASTAI course that I will be starting.

+## Additional Details

+Switching from Bitbucket to Github.
+I am hoping to get more comfortable with Github.